Kong/developer.konghq.com/app/_includes/plugins/ai-proxy/formats.md

 The following upstream URL patterns are used:

-{% include plugins/ai-proxy/tables/upstream-urls.html providers=providers %}
+{% include plugins/ai-proxy/tables/upstream-urls.html providers=providers upstream=upstream_url %}

 {:.important}
 > While only the **Llama2** and **Mistral** models are classed as self-hosted, the target URL can be overridden for any of the supported providers.